isonic1/ruby-api-framework/README.md

 ***Debugging with IRB: (Interactive Ruby REPL)***

 * Use pry "binding.pry" in the code to put the framework into IRB with loaded classes and variables.
 * See spec/post_specs.rb for examples.
+Though this can be placed in any ruby file to set a break point at any point.

 ***Adding a Test***